jude8786/Software-Engineering-Project/README.md

 ---

-User Feedback:
-Added a confirmation dialog before deleting an expense to provide better user feedback and prevent accidental deletions.

 8. REFACTORING: Show me two (non-trivial) Refactoring Examples of your code!
 Showing the original content and the refactored code!
 Explain what happened, why and how it has improved!
 Again: do not send me pure AI work!